idiocc/core/README.md

  --> API: GET /?key=app-secret 200
 ```

-2. Passing a configuration object as part of the _MiddlewareConfig_ that includes the `middlewareConstructor` property.
-Other properties such as `conf` and `use` will be used in the same way as when setting up bundled middleware.
+2. Passing a configuration object as part of the _MiddlewareConfig_ that includes the `middlewareConstructor` property which will receive the reference to the `app`.
+Other properties such as `conf` and `use` will be used in the same way as when setting up bundled middleware: setting `use` to `true` will result in the middleware being used for every request, and the `config` will be passed to the constructor.

 ```js
 import rqt from 'rqt'